How do I prepare to sail in the Caribbean?

 for many sea lovers.

-In Sailwiz you have at your disposal several plans to navigate the Caribbean
+In Sailwiz you have at your disposal several plans to sail the Caribbean

 in one of these Tall Ships.
 You only have to look at the exterior and interior photographs to see what you will find upon embarking the vessel and, above all, when the candles are blown and the crossing begins.